Please use the menu below to navigate to any article section:

 While properties can be bought for bargain basement prices because they are too close to transport nodes, the opposite can also be true.

-Being too far away from public transport options in particular reduces interest in a property because it will mean the new owners will forever have to drive to work or play.
+Being too far away from public transport options, in particular, reduces interest in a property because it will mean the new owners will forever have to drive to work or play.

-It usually also means that property is located on the outskirts of a major city, which generally depresses the sale price that can be achieved due to the entrenched distance issues.
+It usually also means that the property is located on the outskirts of a major city, which generally depresses the sale price that can be achieved due to entrenched distance issues.

 On the other side of the equation, however, are properties – usually new units – in areas with high density and too few car parks, either in the building or on-street.

-Again, potential buyers are likely to be unimpressed with the possibility of having to sell their vehicle or spending previous time at the end of every day trying to find a car park that doesn’t attract fines.
+Again, potential buyers are likely to be unimpressed with the possibility of having to sell their vehicle or spending precious time at the end of every day trying to find a car park that doesn’t attract fines.

 As you can see, if a property is on the market for a bargain price, it is usually for valid reasons.